-Page 3 of 5 - Are we going to see Beth again this season on Criminal Minds? - AshleyADAM: That's the plan.
+Are we going to see Beth again this season on Criminal Minds? - AshleyADAM: That's the plan.
 Barring a scheduling conflict with Scandal, Bellamy Young will be back in the same episode the features the return of Hotch's brother Sean (Eric Johnson).
 A case will bring the BAU to New York, where, if you recall, both Beth and Sean are based.
 So will the two meet?
 "We'll see," executive producer Erica Messer teases.
 "You'd think he'd introduce his brother to his girlfriend."

 Jeremy and Bonnie seem to be close again on The Vampire Diaries.
 Any hookups in their future? - GabiNATALIE: They'll have some pretty intense scenes coming up, but not romantically.
 "It's more partnership and companionship than anything too sexual," Kat Graham tells us.
 "Even if they wanted to take another stab at it, Bonnie has so many trust issues stemming from her parents and some of her friends that she has a bit of a wall up now and she's like, 'Let's just be friends for now.'"